barry-ha/Audio_QSPI/audio American male/_README.txt

-Audio Files for Audio_QSPI
+Griduino Audio Files
 ----------
-This folder contains an American male voice for 26 letters and 10 numbers.
+This folder contains the NATO alphabet in an American male voice for 26 letters and 10 numbers.

-Copyright (C) 2021, Barry Hansen, barry@electromagneticsoftware.com and barry@k7bwh.com.
+Copyright (C) 2022, Barry Hansen, barry@electromagneticsoftware.com

 Voice Credit
 ----------